iobroker-community-adapters/ioBroker.nuki-extended/README.md

 * list all Callbacks: ```http://<bridge_ip>:<bridge_port>/callback/list?token=<bridgeToken>```

 ### States
-If you successfully setup ioBroker.nuki2, the following channels and states are created:
+If you successfully setup ioBroker.nuki-extended, the following channels and states are created:

 #### Bridges (with Nuki Bridge API)
 A bridge will be created as device with the name pattern ```bridge__<name of bridge>```.
 The following channels / states will be created in each bridge: